oceanprotocol/docs/content/concepts/datanft-and-datatoken.md

 ![Data NFT and Datatoken](images/datanft-and-datatoken.png)

 ## High-Level Architecture

-The image above describes how ERC721 DataNFTs, ERC20 datatokens, and AMMs relate.
+The image above describes how ERC721 Data NFTs, ERC20 datatokens, and AMMs relate.

-- Bottom: The publisher deploys an ERC721 dataNFT contract representing the base IP for the data asset.
-They are now the manager of the dataNFT.
+- Bottom: The publisher deploys an ERC721 Data NFT contract representing the base IP for the data asset.
+They are now the manager of the Data NFT.
-- Middle: The manager then deploys an ERC20 datatoken contract against the dataNFT.
+- Middle: The manager then deploys an ERC20 datatoken contract against the Data NFT.
 The ERC20 represents a license with specific terms like "can consume for the next 3 days".
 They could even publish further ERC20 datatoken contracts, to represent different license terms or for compute-to-data.
 - Top: The manager then deploys a pool of the datatoken and OCEAN (or H2O), adds initial liquidity, and receives ERC20 pool tokens in return.
 Others may also add liquidity to receive pool tokens, i.e. become liquidity providers (LPs).

 ## Terminology